 The first wine produced was from 2009; Stone the Crows made only 35 cases and did not release it commercially.
 2010 is their first commercial vintage.

 The 2012 Stone the Crows initially shows pleasing aromas of sage, cedar and black fruit.
 As the wine breathes the bouquet becomes more elegant and reveals a hint of baking spice.
 The mid palate is soft and rounded.
-The finish initially shows mocha, a bit of coffee bean, toasted cedar and lingering fruit.
-The tannins hit the palate delicately – first in the front and then slowly to the back lingering softly along with fruit for some time.
+The finish offers mocha, a bit of coffee bean, toasted cedar and lingering fruit.
+The tannins hit the palate delicately – first in the front and then slowly to the back lingering softly along with flavor for some time.
 A pure pleasure to drink.

 We initially tried the 2011 Stone the Crows Cabernet Sauvignon soon after release at a local tasting and remember being impressed by that particular wine.
 Since then, we have tried a number of wines up and down the valley from this vintage.
 It was a challenging year for wine making based on rains all the way into June (think rain at the annual Napa Valley Wine Auction), a cool summer and early rains.
 Some of the best wines we have tried from that vintage were from the eastern hills in Napa Valley.